statesman/2015-traffic-deaths/README.md

 To make up for my lack of programming skills.
 Export as CSV then make these changes:

+### Description:

+* Have to exchange bad quotes from MS Word.
+* have to get rid of the extra returns entered by Alejandro.
+Use no wrap to find them.
+You'll know if the paste doesn't match rows.
+Replace the old column.

+### Date of accident

+* Need to subtract 6 hours from the date_time_accident field since import-export module does not convert timezone upon export.
+Create a column after date_time_accident. `=O2-TIME(6,0,0)`
+* Change format to time with AM/PM.
+* rename `date_time_converted`.
+* Paste as values and then get rid of old column.

 ### Age

 Add column after date_birth and use this `=FLOOR(((O2-J2)/365.25),1)`.
 Another possible formulae `=ROUNDDOWN(YEARFRAC(I2, O2, 1), 0)`.

-### Date of accident

-Need to subtract 6 hours from the date_time_accident field since import-export module does not convert timezone upon export.
-Create a column after date_time_accident. `=O2-TIME(6,0,0)`

-Also change to am/pm.

 ### Column names